-(A) An A-3a permit may be issued to a distiller that manufactures less than ten thousand gallons of spirituous liquor per year.
+(A) An A-3a permit may be issued to a distiller that manufactures less than one hundred thousand gallons of spirituous liquor per year.
 An A-3a permit holder may sell to a personal consumer, in sealed containers for consumption off the premises where manufactured, spirituous liquor that the permit holder manufactures, but sales to the personal consumer may occur only by an in-person transaction at the permit premises.
 The A-3a permit holder shall not ship, send, or use an H permit holder to deliver spirituous liquor to the personal consumer.

 "Distiller" means a person in this state who mashes, ferments, distills, and ages spirituous liquor.

 (1) Except as otherwise provided in this section, no A-3a permit shall be issued unless the sale of spirituous liquor by the glass for consumption on the premises or by the package for consumption off the premises is authorized in the election precinct in which the A-3a permit is proposed to be located.

 (2) Division (B)(1) of this section does not prohibit the issuance of an A-3a permit to an applicant for such a permit who has filed an application with the division of liquor control before March 22, 2012.

 (1) An A-3a permit holder may offer for sale tasting samples of spirituous liquor.
 The A-3a permit holder shall not serve more than four tasting samples of spirituous liquor per person per day.
 A tasting sample shall not exceed a quarter ounce.
 Tasting samples shall be only for the purpose of allowing a purchaser to determine, by tasting only, the quality and character of the spirituous liquor.
 The tasting samples shall be offered for sale in accordance with rules adopted by the division of liquor control.

 (2) An A-3a permit holder shall sell not more than one and one-half liters of spirituous liquor per day from the permit premises to the same personal consumer.